ryerson-ggl/covid19-data/twitter/README.md

     * 25 location boxes
     * 1 filter rule on one allowed connection
     * Disconnection required to adjust rule

-:wrench: To run the data collection service, see instructions for installing the [Twitter Data Stream Service](INSTALL.md#twitter-data-stream-service).

 ### See Also